ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 >**Tip:** There are many possible ways to deploy Jaeger.
 For more information, see <a href="https://www.jaegertracing.io/docs/deployment/" target="_blank">Jaeger Deployment</a>.
 > The easiest option is to use executable binaries listed in <a href="https://www.jaegertracing.io/download/" target="_blank">Downloads</a>.
-> However, this guide concentrates on the all-in-one Docker deployment of Jaeger, which is geared toward the production level.

 1. Install Jaeger via Docker and start the Docker container by executing the command below.